justin-cl/cypress_pom_demo/README.md

 # cypress_pom_demo
 ## Demo of using Cypress with Page Object Models for automation

 !!!
 Page objects not fully implemented yet, only LoginPage page object has been implemented.
+Tests seem to be passing in Chrome but not Firefox.

 The Cypress tests in this repo automate several workflows of the Cypress Real World App.
 To run these tests download and run locally the Cypress Real World App.
 You can then run the tests in this repo.

 ## Setup
 Clone the Cypress Real World App located: https://github.com/cypress-io/cypress-realworld-app